mvs-org/mips/meta-mip/MMIP-1.md

     -   **Core** - improvements requiring a consensus fork (e.g. [MIP5], [MIP101]), as well as changes that are not necessarily consensus critical but may be relevant to “core dev” discussions (for example, [MIP90], and the miner/node strategy changes 2, 3, and 4 of [MIP86]).
     -   **Networking** - includes improvements around [devp2p] ([MIP8]) and [Light Metaverse Subprotocol], as well as proposed improvements to network protocol specifications of [whisper] and [swarm].
     -   **Interface** - includes improvements around client [API/RPC] specifications and standards, and also certain language-level standards like method names ([MIP59], [MIP6]) and [contract ABIs].
 The label “interface” aligns with the [interfaces repo] and discussion should primarily occur in that repository before an MIP is submitted to the MIPs repository.
-    -   **ERC** - application-level standards and conventions, including contract standards such as token standards ([ERC20]), name registries ([ERC26], [ERC137]), URI schemes ([ERC67]), library/package formats ([MIP82]), and wallet formats ([MIP75], [MIP85]).
+    -   **ECO** - application-level standards and conventions, including token usage standards such as digital asset standards ([MT]), digital identity standards ([MI]).

 -   An **Informational MIP** describes a Metaverse design issue, or provides general guidelines or information to the Metaverse community, but does not propose a new feature.
 Informational MIPs do not necessarily represent Metaverse community consensus or a recommendation, so users and implementers are free to ignore Informational MIPs or follow their advice.
--   A **Meta MIP** describes a process surrounding Metaverse or proposes a change to (or an event in) a process.
+-   A **Meta MIP** (MMIP) describes a process surrounding Metaverse or proposes a change to (or an event in) a process.
 Process MIPs are like Standards Track MIPs but apply to areas other than the Metaverse protocol itself.
 They may propose an implementation, but not to Metaverse's codebase; they often require community consensus; unlike Informational MIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Metaverse development.
 Any meta-MIP is also considered a Process MIP.

 MIP Work Flow
 -------------